jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 This sets the number of rows displayed in the server audio mixer, for use with larger ensembles.

+### Audio Alerts

+This turns on a sound alert for when someone joins or when receiving a new chat message.

 ## Audio/Network Setup

 <figure><img src="{% include img/en-screenshots/settings-network.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Image of audio/network settings window"></figure>